 Although it offers a considerable value in volume saving for your bathroom, alcove bathtubs aren’t particularly open in size.

 The standard size is around 48 inches long(4.5ft),25 inches wide(2ft) with 16 inches of water depth(1.3ft).
 Full sizes are also available, with a length of 72 inches(6ft), a width of 42 inches(3.5ft), and a water depth of 20 inches(1.6ft).
 Usually, alcove bathtubs are a bit more restricted regarding sizes and designs, fitting a size span between 4.5ft-6 feet long, and width of anywhere between 2.5 ft and 3.5ft.

 The reason behind it is the primary purpose of designing the alcove bathtub, firmness.
-In this degree, if you have a bigger bathroom, it is better to have smaller alcove bathtub in your bathroom.
+In this degree, if you have a bigger bathroom, the alcove might be smaller to fit in.

 Kinds of Alternative Bathtubs:

 Corner bathtub is the best substitute to traditional straight baths.
 It adds to your bathroom a bit of luxury identical to that of hotel suite bathrooms as a trendy element.

 A corner bathtub provides more choices for your bathroom while clearing up floor space.
 There is a spectrum of choices to be made from classic American acrylic designs to super conducive walk-in tubs.